Masters by Research in Energy and Infrastructure Law: Career Path

 • Environmental Law: This module covers the legal and regulatory frameworks that govern the protection and conservation of the environment, including laws related to air and water pollution, waste management, and biodiversity conservation.

-• Research Methods and Thesis: This module covers the research methods and techniques that students will use to conduct their research and write their thesis, as well as the ethical and professional considerations involved in conducting independent research.
+• Research Methods and Thesis: This module covers the research methods and techniques students will use to conduct and write their thesis and the ethical and professional considerations involved in conducting independent research.

 Objectives, Goals, and Vision